 Super U grocery store

 It didn’t take very long for Jill and me to realize that Karen was a bundle of fun and we were totally letting her into our club!
 We pretended to pilfer bottles of wine and fenced with baguettes; I kid you not!
 Here’s proof~

 Karen did eventually do her shopping, although it was a special kind of torture for me not to be able to buy anything due to traveling and my lack of a real suitcase.
 My favorite Bon Maman biscuits were only €1.19 as opposed to $9.58 on Amazon!
 Oh, just look at that wine aisle (mind you, that wasn’t the entire section)!

 Malcolm was quite content to take us to the chateau, so yes–it was really happening!
-A few minutes later, we drove down a long lane, and arrived at Château Guynot (pronounced “ghee-no”), and headed straight for the tasting room.
+A few minutes later, we drove down a long lane, and arrived at Château Guynot (pronounced “ghee-noh”).
+We headed straight for the tasting room.

 I had never heard of “pineau” wine before, but after trying it, I was a fan.
-It’s similar in taste to Italian “vino passito”, however, not in how it is made.
+It’s similar in taste to Italian “vino passito”, however, it is made differently.
 Pineau is a sweet, fortified wine and mostly enjoyed as an aperitif.

 Our lovely hostess, Sandrine, talked to us about the wines then began pouring, starting with the white, younger pineau: Ambiance, moving to the older Tradition and ending with the darkest, oldest and most full-bodied, Grand Tradition Pineau.